 Involving manufacturers, distributors, sellers, and more, supply chains are complicated, and they’re even more so when it comes to healthcare organizations.
 If an ordinary customer doesn’t get their screwdrivers on time, they might be upset, but if a hospital doesn’t get what it needs when it needs it, lives could be on the line.

-Because managing supply chains is so important, supply chain management costs rank as some of the largest expenses for healthcare systems.
+And, because managing supply chains is so important, supply chain management costs rank as some of the most significant expenses for healthcare providers.
 Naturally, that also means they’re one of the areas where leaders are looking for savings.
-Which is why so many providers are adopting Workday Supply Chain Management (SCM)—Workday SCM can help reduce costs and enable healthcare organizations to provide better care to their patients.

 What Does Supply Chain Management Entail?